Tomato-dayZ/DayZ-SA-Tomato/README.md

 ## News

-28.11.2018 0:30am
+28.11.2018 23:30

 ### Fixed
-- UI opens for everyone on the server when Admin opens it
+- U can open the menu even if you are not the first one logged in to server :D

-### Next up
+- Map shows all player and there names
-- Detailed Installation Guide since getting to often the same questions
+- Playerlist Working
-- Custom Log for better analysis of bugs
+- Custom Loggin addet but not used much
-- Player List Only shows one Player
+- Install Guide Updated
-- Map Always shows player1 name for all Players
+- In your Profile Folder there is a new folder calld TomatoLogs Uplad contents to pastebin when reporting Bugs

 #### If Someone got the mod to work on a 3rd Party hoster Cantact me or join https://discord.gg/Svgz48m